 Nothing can replace the age-old ritual of sitting together with a physical book.
 But family-friendly podcasts offer the chance for children to engage in an infinite universe of stories, topics, music, voices, and cultures.
 (Just like they do for us grown ups.)

 Early introduction to podcasts is key in managing screen time.
 Family-friendly podcasts give your child all the learning and entertainment without the dry eyes, bad posture, lack of physical activity, and possible screen time addiction.

-My family listens to kid podcasts on long car rides.
+My family listens to podcasts on long car rides.
 We listen over meals to ease us into conversation that goes beyond “how was your day,” and during hair detangling sessions.
-Podcasts are the soundtrack to our art making and morning play, and frequently usher us into sleep.
+Family-friendly podcasts are the soundtrack to our art making and morning play, and frequently usher us into sleep.